 After the 2015 Atlanta ICAC Conference, we quickly realized that we needed a better on-boarding process that no longer relied solely on Google Sheets to manage requests.
-With the approval of Thorn CEO, Julie Cordua, I led the design of a Spotlight product website, and managed our vendors, Media Cause and Digital Reasoning - who were in charge of graphic design and engineering development.
+With the approval of the Thorn CEO, I led the design of a Spotlight product website and managed our vendors, Media Cause and Digital Reasoning - who were in charge of graphic design and engineering development.

 For this phase of the project, I used the data I already gathered from Spotlight users to create a journey for those seeking to learn more about Spotlight, request a demo, request access, and to log in.
-I also created hi-fidelity prototypes of key touch points on our site, whose content I validated through additional user feedback.
+I also created high-fidelity prototypes of key touchpoints on our site, whose content I validated through additional user feedback.